Book a Tour →

 New Farm & Teneriffe

-Start at the Jan Powers Farmers Market (every Saturday morning at New Farm Park) where local producers, artisan bakers, cheese makers, and coffee roasters set up in a riverside park with enormous Moreton Bay fig trees as a canopy.
-This market is a genuine institution and worth planning your itinerary around.
+Start at the Jan Powers Farmers Market (every Saturday morning at New Farm Park) where local producers, artisan bakers, cheese makers, and coffee roasters set up under enormous Moreton Bay fig trees.
+This is a genuine institution worth planning your itinerary around.

 9. South East Queensland Wine Country